qmk/qmk_firmware/keyboards/ut472/readme.md

 ## Instructions

-To flash the UT47.2, run:
+To create a hex file for the UT47.2, run:

     make ut472:default